cmsj/cmsj.net/content/2021-01-12-easythreed-x1-heated-bed-mod.md

 If you want to do this mod to your X1, here are some things you should know, and some things you will need:

  * I am not responsible for your printer.
 This is a physical and firmware mod, please be careful and think about what you're doing.
  * Buy the official [hotbed accessory](https://www.aliexpress.com/i/4000911088465.html), open its control box and unplug the temperature sensor cable.
+If for some reason you use a different hotbed, it needs to be 12V, draw no more than 30W, and your temp sensor will need to be something that Marlin can understand via the `TEMP_SENSOR_BED` define.
  * Buy a 12V 5A barrel plug power supply (I used [this one](https://amzn.to/3oM2VN3) but there are a million options).
 Use this from now on to power your X1.
  * Grab the modified Marlin source from my GitHub repo:
      * Either [EasyThreed X1](https://github.com/cmsj/Marlin/tree/1.1.0-RC3-EasyThreeD-X1-cmsj) - see the precise changes from EasyThreed's firmware [here](https://github.com/cmsj/Marlin/compare/1.1.0-RC3-EasyThreeD-X1...cmsj:1.1.0-RC3-EasyThreeD-X1-cmsj)